Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions

-As shown in Fig.~\ref{fig:T-Lamda}, the $\tilde{T}$–$\lambda$ diagram exhibits a structure closely analogous to that of the free energy profile.
-For $\xi = 0.15~(\xi < \xi_{c})$, the left plot exhibits a multivalued structure with three branches within $\tilde{T}_a < \tilde{T} < \tilde{T}_b$.
-The small BH branch appears at low temperatures and corresponds to a large Lyapunov exponent, indicating stronger instability; the intermediate branch resides near a threshold value; and the large BH branch occurs at higher temperatures, where the Lyapunov exponent approaches zero.
-Within this regime, the Lyapunov exponent remains continuous but exhibits a discontinuity at the transition temperature $\tilde{T}_{p}$, marking the abrupt switch between the small and large BH branches a hallmark of a first-order phase transition.
+The small black hole branch appears at lower temperatures and is associated with a larger Lyapunov exponent, indicating stronger dynamical instability.
+The intermediate branch lies near a threshold region and is typically unstable, while the large black hole branch emerges at higher temperatures, where the Lyapunov exponent gradually approaches zero.
+In this regime, the Lyapunov exponent exhibits a characteristic branch switching behavior at the transition temperature $\tilde{T}_{p}$, reflecting the abrupt transition between the small and large black hole phases and signaling a first order phase transition.